Pasta for Babies – When to Introduce and Quick Recipes

 - Cheese – 0.5 cup

-- Cook the pasta, Drain and set aside.
+- Cook the pasta, drain and set it aside.

-- add the garlic powder after a minute, then add the herbs
+- Then, add the garlic powder and the herbs.

-- once the aroma of the cooked tomatoes rises, add the pasta and mix well.
+- Once the tomatoes are cooked, add the pasta and mix well.

-- add the cheese and switch off the flame once it melts.
+- Add the cheese and turn off the flame once it melts.

-- Check for wheat allergy in your baby before you feed them pasta
+- Check for wheat allergy in your baby before you feed pasta.

-- Always seek advice from the doctor before introducing this as the new food.
+- Always seek advice from the doctor before introducing this as a new food.

-- It’s a new flavour and makes sure you repeat the same recipe a few times on schedule for the baby to be familiar with the taste
+- Pasta has a different flavour, and your child may not like it immediately.
+Therefore, makes sure you repeat the same recipe a few times on schedule for the baby to be familiar with the taste.

 - Check the package for the main ingredients before you buy.